 Now be warned – these are not the cutest monkeys with their odd noses, but they are amazing to see in the wild like this.
 So get nosey with these clownish fellows and you will forget all about their funny noses.
 And by the way, our noses get bigger as we age, so don’t laugh too hard.

-The Mothers with babies clinging to their underbelly, scampered across the treetops without fear of losing the little ones, while the big males rumbled down to the platform in a big show of strength, and the family backed away as he screamed.
+While the big male rumbled down to the platform in a big show of strength, and the family backed away as he screamed.

 By the way, those noses do have some particular usefulness.
 They use them to attract the female Proboscis Monkeys (hmmm…), and to amplify their calls.